hazel246/hazel246/README.md

 ---

+## 💡 About Logicolate

+🚀 I'm building **Logicolate**, a learning-first AI brand focused on making intelligent tools and agents that help students study better, think sharper, and learn faster.
+Think of it as a space where **AI meets logic + learning** — starting small, growing smarter.

+Projects from Logicolate will start appearing on GitHub soon.

 ## <p align="center">🌟 What I Do</p>

-- 🔭 **Currently working on:** Scientific Computing with Python course on FreeCodeCamp
+- 🔭 **Currently working on:**
+  Scientific Computing with Python course on FreeCodeCamp Generative AI with LLMs (Coursera, DeepLearning.AI)
-- 🌱 **Learning:** Python, machine learning, data science, AI Fundamentals
+- 🌱 **Learning:** Python, machine learning and AI Fundamentals

 ### Programming Languages:
 - I have learned Java (OOP, JavaFX) and C, but my primary focus is on Python for data engineering and machine learning.